A small business owner arrives at the office to find a pile of checks on his desk awaiting his signature. Included are large, critical payments to:

-The controls used by businesses to reduce or eliminate risk of loss may be just simple checks and balances.
-Most internal controls may only require a small change in process, and yet can significantly reduce risk.
-In some of our upcoming blogs, we will be covering a number of internal control topics.
-Today, we want to introduce one high-level principle that should be used within any business to manage, direct and control the outflow of cash.
+The controls used by businesses to reduce or eliminate the risk of loss may be just simple checks and balances.
+Most internal controls may only require a small change in process and yet can significantly reduce risk.

 These activities are the basic parts of the three-way match, which assures that WHAT WAS INVOICED matches WHAT WAS RECEIVED, which matches WHAT WAS ORDERED.
 This process is supported by the matching of three documents related to each of the numbered steps above:

-This is the focus of the internal control.
-These three activities, Purchasing, Receiving and Accounts Payable, are conducted by three different departments and different employees.
-And this control is in place to assure that the company pays for what they receive – no more, no less, and that it matches what they ordered.
+This is the focus of internal control.
+These three activities—Purchasing, Receiving, and Accounts Payable—are conducted by three different departments and different employees.
+This control is in place to assure that the company pays for what they receive – no more, no less, and that it matches what they ordered.

 When the three items all match, the Accounts Payable staff is cleared to issue payment to the supplier.
 And, they attach the supporting documents to the check, so that the person signing the checks can review the documents and verify that the payment is correct.

 Q: Must the three-way match be done for each and every payment that goes out?

 A: No. Some payments are for invoices that don’t relate to receipts of material from the dock.

 In those cases, such as payments for Utilities or Rent, it is appropriate to match the payment amount against the prior payments to assure that they are consistent, or at least that a significant difference can be explained.